 1) It’s expensive.
 Expect to pay a good deal more for travel insurance when adding on the Trip Cancellation For Any Reason coverage.
 Why so much?
 The expectation is that if you buy cancel for any reason coverage, you’re more likely to use it.

 Also read: How Much Does Travel Insurance Cost?

-2) It only pays a percentage of total trip cost.
-With many plans, like Generali’s Premium plan, where it is an add-on option, Trip Cancellation for Any Reason will reimburse travelers up to 75% of their total trip cost.
-With expensive trips, the combination of an about an extra 50% in premium and only 75% reimbursement is often a deal-breaker.
+2) It only pays a percentage of the penalty amount.
+With many plans, like Generali’s Premium plan, where it is an add-on option, Trip Cancellation for Any Reason will reimburse travelers up to 60% of the penalty amount for their trip.
+With expensive trips, the combination of an about an extra 50% in premium and only 60% penalty amount reimbursement is often a deal-breaker.

 3) Trip Cancellation for Any Reason coverage is not available to residents of New York.

 There are also some eligibility requirements for cancel for any reason travel insurance coverage, which can only be added to our Premium plan:

 - You have to buy it within 24 hours of making your initial trip deposit.